okta/workflows-templates/workflows/execute_onpremise_powershell_with_okta_workflows/readme.md

 <span class="c8">Log-on to your Windows Server, and run the following
 commands in the Microsoft PowerShell 7 window.</span>

-1.  <span class="c0">At your Microsoft PowerShell 7 command prompt, type the following commands.</span>

 <!-- -->

 1.  <span class="c8">“</span> <span class="c5">Install-Module AZ